devmaster79/kyc.strongnode.io/CODING_GUIDE.md

 The main component is always the first.
 Styled and other child components are defined after.

 It helps the reader, because they start from the top of the file

+# react_component_type
+When developing a new React component we should use the functional-style way.
+We agreed on #dev channel at Slack.